Misuse, Dependence and Addiction – Recognizing the symptoms

 Signs of Misuse or Addiction for families noticing unexplained behavior changes or physical symptoms they cannot account for

-What to Watch For and When to Act
+What to Watch For and How to Respond

 What are the earliest signs that use has become misuse?